Skip to main content

 The networking and mentoring partnerships built across your organization via mentorship can also play a significant role in supporting your diversity, equity, and inclusion efforts.

-Mentorship organically helps spread diverse perspectives across your organization by allowing mentors and mentees to learn from each other and embrace the highly diverse makeup of your company.
+Mentorship helps to organically spread diverse perspectives across your organization by allowing mentors and mentees to learn from each other and embrace the highly diverse makeup of your company.

 In today’s highly complex world of work, professional development is listed as the highest-priority investment that employers can make to improve company culture, and mentorship should be included as a critical part of any comprehensive effort to develop your people.